hukkin/mdformat-shfmt/README.md

 ```

 ## Limitations
-Formatting with Docker is not tested on Windows.
+The Docker fallback is only tested on Linux.
-If you experience issues on Windows, install shfmt.
+If you experience issues with it on Windows or macOS, please install shfmt.